vulcandth/rgbds/ARCHITECTURE.md

 # RGBDS Architecture

-The RGBDS package consists of four programs: RGBASM, RGBLINK, RGBFIX, and RGBGFX.
+The RGBDS package consists of five programs: RGBASM, RGBLINK, RGBFIX, RGBFMT, and RGBGFX.

 - RGBASM is the assembler.
 It takes assembly code as input, and produces an RGB object file as output (and optionally a state file, logging the final state of variables and constants).
 - RGBLINK is the linker.
 It takes object files as input, and produces a ROM file as output (and optionally a symbol and/or map file, logging where the assembly declarations got placed in the ROM).
 - RGBFIX is the checksum/header fixer.
 It takes a ROM file as input, and outputs the same ROM file (or modifies it in-place) with the cartridge header's checksum and other metadata fixed for consistency.
+- RGBFMT is the formatter.
+It takes RGBASM source files and rewrites them to match a consistent layout without changing their semantics.
 - RGBGFX is the graphics converter.
 It takes a PNG image file as input, and outputs the tile data, palettes, tilemap, attribute map, and/or palette map in formats that the Game Boy can use.

 In the simplest case, a single pipeline can turn an assembly file into a ROM: